 These are a favorite little treat to have with a cup of tea or coffee and to add to kid’s lunchboxes when you want them to have a fruity sweet treat that travels well.
 Grown ups love them too!

-Apparently the Irish also bake rock cakes so whether they actually originated in Ireland or Scotland is debatable.
+Apparently the Irish and Scottish also bake rock cakes so whether they actually originated in Britain, Ireland or Scotland is debatable.
 My mother was Scottish and declared them to be a Scottish treat, so mum, I’m going with your opinion.

 What makes them special is the fact that real butter and sugar are used to give them their light crumbly texture.
 I added icing sugar instead of castor sugar and the result was delicious!

 If you don’t have castor sugar at home then put ordinary granulated white sugar into your blender and pulse for 30 seconds – and then you have castor sugar – if you let it go too long you’ll end up with a texture like icing sugar though.

 Traditional recipes use a lot of refined sugars – which aren’t very good for you in large quantities – so they aren’t the healthiest treats.

 With that said, there are also recipes that don’t use refined sugars and these are considered much healthier options.
 The typical nutritional information is as follows:

 Rock Cakes Recipe

 - 8 ounces 2 cups cake flour (225g)

 - ½ cup castor sugar or icing sugar (80g)